The Jonah Complex: How Creatives Can Overcome Fear of Greatness and Touch the Stars

 Shockingly a number of them were quite receptive to talking to me and hearing about a book idea I had then.

 Three of these folks gave me their business card, their personal phone number, shook my hand, looked me straight in the eye, and told me to send them my book proposal that week.

 What did I do when I got home?

-Wait that’s not true, I did do something.
-I went into full-on Jonah Complex freak out and became consumed with fears.
+Wait, that’s not true, I did do something.
+I went into a full-on Jonah Complex freakout and became consumed with fear.

 So instead of sending them a book proposal that week, I quietly filed their cards away in a business card holder (effectively boxing my own dream in mothballs.)
 Where they literally gathered dust for twenty years.
 Until today.